MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

 ![______](../../media/enhance-your-environment/audio-zones/070-attenuation-filters.png)

 For example, if you create an Audio Zone and you want the sounds outside of the Zone to barely be audible inside the Zone, you can *attenuate* those incoming sounds using the *LowAttenuation VolumeFilter** prefab.

 You'll see "low" in the names of a number of sound-related prefabs; for example, "LowAttenuationVolumeFilter" or "LowAttenuationReverbFilter".
-In normal attenuation, the further away you get from a sound source, the more the element of the sound being attenuated decreases until it reaches zero. the "Low" part of the names here indicate that there is some attenuation, but it's a lower amount than usual; the element of the sound being attenuated decreases somewhat but never quite reaches zero.
+In normal attenuation, the further away you get from a sound source, the more the element of the sound being attenuated decreases until it finally reaches zero. the inclusion of "Low" in the names here indicate that there is some attenuation, but it's a lower amount than usual; the element of the sound being attenuated decreases somewhat but never quite reaches zero.

-**frequency**: the property of sound that most determines its pitch.
+**frequency**: the property of sound that determines its pitch.
 We perceive tones coming from a bass guitar as having low frequencies, while tones from a flute are perceived as high frequency.

-**low pass filter**: this is a filter that you can apply to an Audio Zone.
+**low pass filter**: this is a filter that you can apply to a Voice Setting.
 Lower frequencies in a sound will *pass through* the filter and be audible, while higher frequencies will be *attenuated*.

  **reverb** (short for "reverbation"): the amount of echo in a sound.
-Sounds in a cave, tunnel or large cathedral typically have a lot of reverb; sounds in a small room have a little to no reverb.
+Sounds in a cave, tunnel or large room typically have noticeable reverb; sounds in a small room have little to no reverb.

 **Megaphone**: this is a Mesh term.
 When an attendee in an event has their *Megaphone* turned on, they can be heard by everyone in the event regardless of location.